 Markets and Shops

-The city might have a lot of pull when it comes to retail therapy, but the Southern Highlands has its own attraction.
+The city might have a lot of pull when it comes to retail therapy, but the Southern Highlands’ attractions include shopping.
 Markets are held on a regular basis and there’s a variety of goods, products and treasures to find across the region on any given weekend.
 Take a peek to find out what’s on in the Southern Highlands market community here.

 Antiques are in no short supply and you never know what you’re going to find at an op shop, let alone one in the country.
 Specialty shops include the Australian Alpaca Barn and places to discover eclectic finds include Nest and Burrow and Bowerbird on Argyle.
 Top Hats and Pussy Cats is also a great spot to stop for a unique shopping experience.